abd-4fg/SecretsRegexFinder/README.md

 Note:
 - In above finder.py script , modify the paths of regex.txt file and the directory of files to search in , to actual paths in your system.

+>The script can be slow to process high number of files inside a directory.